Impeachment of Warren Hastings: Verdict

 On 23 April 1795 the Lord Chancellor Lord Loughborough oversaw the delivery of the verdict.
-A third of the Lords who had attended the trial's opening had since died and only twenty-nine of the others had sat through enough of the evidence to be permitted to pronounce judgement.
+A third of the Lords who had attended the trial's opening had since died and only twenty-nine of the others had sat through enough of the evidence to be permitted to pronounce judgment.
 Loughborough asked each of the peers sixteen questions relating to individual charges.
 On most charges he was unanimously found not guilty.
 On three questions five or six peers gave guilty verdicts, but Hastings was still comfortably cleared by majority vote.
 This overwhelming verdict had been expected for some time and caused little surprise.

 Burke, who had invested a large amount of time and energy into the prosecution, was frustrated by the ultimate failure of the impeachment.
 He had warned the Lords that it would be "to the perpetual infamy" of the House if they voted to acquit and remained convinced of Hastings' guilt until his death in 1797.